charles-goodsir/charles-goodsir/README.md

 # My Portfolio Project

-This repository showcases a project I've built to highlight my skills as a web developer.
+This repository showcases a few projects I've built during my time at DevAcademy to highlight my skills as a web developer.
 It demonstrates my ability to design, implement, and deploy a fully functional application with modern web technologies.

 ## Table of Contents